DHTMLX/docs-scheduler/docs/guides/integration_with_angular.md

     .catch((err) => console.error(err));
 ~~~

-After that, when you can start the app to see Event Calendar loaded with data on a page.
+After that, you can start the app to see Event Calendar loaded with data on a page.

 ![Event Calendar initialization](../assets/trial_eventcalendar.png)